Gravitational Wave Informed Inference of 21-cm Global Signal Parameters: Results

 \section{Results}

-We simulated two populations of BBHs following the prescription in section~\ref{subsec: sim_bbhs} and performed the Fisher matrix analysis as described in section~\ref{subsec: const_sfrd} to get the projected errors in the measurement of $D_{\rm L}$.
+We simulated two populations of BBHs following the prescription in section~\ref{subsec: sim_bbhs} and performed the Fisher matrix analysis as described in section~\ref{subsec: const_sfrd}, assuming a 3 CE detector configuration to get the projected errors in the measurement of $D_{\rm L}$.
 We then performed the hierarchical inference to obtain the posteriors of $\Psi_0$ and $\beta$.
-Figure~\ref{fig: gw_post} shows the inferred posteriors of $\Psi_0$ and $\beta$ for the populations of 100\footnote{We have varied the number of events in the population and found that $\sim 90$ events are enough to constrain both SFRD parameters simultaneously.} and 1000 GW events We summarize the constraints in Table~\ref{tab: gw_res}.
+Figure~\ref{fig: gw_post} shows the inferred posteriors of $\Psi_0$ and $\beta$ for the populations of 100 and 1000 GW events -- we have varied the number of events in the population and found that $\sim 90$ events are enough to constrain both SFRD parameters simultaneously (see Figure~\ref{fig: varying_nev} of the Appendix~\ref{app: additional_plots}).
+We summarize the constraints in Table~\ref{tab: gw_res}.
 Specifically, we find that $\Psi_0$ and $\beta$ both are measured at a 90\% credible level, and constraints become tighter after increasing the number of events in the population.

 The {\it top panel} of Figure~\ref{fig: 21cm_post} shows the inferred posteriors of the 21-cm global signal parameters.
 It shows that none of the parameters except $\beta$ are measured, even at a 90\% credible level.
 Indeed, there is little difference between posterior and prior for these parameters.
-On the other hand, when we use the GW posteriors on $\Psi_0$ and $\beta$ as priors while inferring the other 21-cm global signal parameters, the inference on these parameters improves significantly, as shown in the {\it bottom panel} of Figure~\ref{fig: 21cm_post}.
-We summarize the parameter inferences in Table~\ref{tab: 21cm_res} and show a complementary corner plot of the posteriors for the 100 events scenario in Appendix~\ref{app: additional_plots}.
+The parameters $\Psi_0$, $f_\alpha$, and $f_{Xh}$ primarily act as normalization factors for the Lyman-$\alpha$ coupling and X-ray heating rates.
+Consequently, they suffer from severe amplitude degeneracies among themselves and cannot be constrained independently using the 21-cm signal alone.
+In contrast, the parameter $\beta$ characterizes the steepness of the SFRD evolution and therefore controls the distinct shape and width of the 21-cm absorption trough.
+This shape information cannot be mimicked by the other efficiency parameters, allowing $\beta$ to remain measurable even when the overall amplitude is unconstrained.